vmware/network-insight-sdk-generic-datasources/README.md

 network-insight-sdk-generic-datasources
 =======================================

-UANI SDK is written to support as many physical devices so that vRNI can consume network information in defined format.
+SDK is written to support as many physical devices so that vRNI can consume network information in defined format.
 Network information includes Router Interfaces, VRFs, Switch Ports, Routes, etc. SDK can connect to physical device and execute commands.
 Output of command is then used to create files in specific format (eg. CSV).
 Files generated are then bundled in ZIP format which can then be